-Taking Care of Dogs Who Might Have Autism
+Taking Care of Dogs That Might be Autistic

-If you feel that your dog might have autism, supporting them as a paw parent will go a long way.
+If you feel that your dog may be autistic, supporting them as a paw parent will go a long way.

 The first thing that you can do is to consult with your dog’s veterinarian.
 Together, it is best to try to find out what triggers their seemingly atypical behavior and steer clear from these triggers.

-Here are some recommended treatments for dogs who might have autism:
+Here are some recommended treatments for dogs who may be autistic:

 Create a Safe Space

 Providing a safe space for your dog is essential to help lessen their fearful tendencies.
-If your dog might have autism, offering a dog bed or kennel may help them feel safe and secure especially when there are other people or dogs around.
+If your dog might be autistic, offering a dog bed or kennel may help them feel safe and secure especially when there are other people or dogs around.

 Avoid Stressful Situations and Environments

 Avoid other stressful situations that might trigger your dog as well.
-If, for example, she doesn’t like to be hugged or smothered, respect that.
+If, for example, they don’t like to be hugged or smothered, respect that.
 Remember that there are other ways to express your love without making it uncomfortable or stressful for your dog.

 A Well-Balanced Diet